OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 Disable irqbalance
 ~~~~~~~~~~~~~~~~~~

-Irqbalance may cause issue in most setup described here, so it is recommended
+Irqbalance may cause issues in most setups described here, so it is recommended
 to deactivate it ::

  systemctl stop irqbalance